Are These Actually Term Limits?

 California: Aggregation and Legislative Continuity

 California’s legislative limits illustrate how aggregation rules affect continuity across chambers.
-Changes to aggregation design have altered how eligibility-relevant time is accumulated and whether movement between offices preserves continuity.
+Changes to aggregation design have altered how time is counted and whether movement between offices preserves continuity.

 → California — State Legislative Term Limits